-in the history of these recycled items.
-Strong design is important, but I want something more, something that questions.
+is important, but I want something more, something that questions.
 I generally use images and forms which seem somewhat familiar to the viewer as an invitation for a dialogue with the piece.
 By modifying these forms, I try to propose questions to encourage the viewer to consider the complexity and duality of all efforts and decisions.
-It is within these contradictions that I find glimpses of the mysteries that illuminate our existence.
+It is within these contradictions that I find glimpses of greater mysteries.

 In my recent pieces, I have been casting more and more packing materials in my sculpture.
-This detritus of our online consumer culture, with its soft corpulent forms, seems an apt metaphor for the empty opulence of consumerism.
+This detritus of our online consumer culture, with its soft corpulent forms, seems an apt metaphor for the empty opulence of consumerism and surely a bellwether for future archaeologists defining our culture.

 I have been creating objects since I was a kid, spending countless hours in my father's tiny basement workshop.
 Toy boats, wood carvings, and elaborate alarm systems to keep my sisters out of my bedroom, were my specialties.